maxgmer/visual_experiments/README.md

-Visualisation one: only circles used.
+1. Visualisation one.
+   Only circles used!
+2. Visualisation two.
+   Only squares and triangles are used!

 # Visualisation experiments
 My experiments with drawing interesting things using only code and primitives!